 Watering Bluebeard

 Understanding how to water Bluebeard is essential to growing full and healthy plants.
 Fortunately, Bluebeard is easy to maintain, and new plants will thrive with a simple watering routine.
-It is essential to water new plants to allow the root system to grow and expand.
-Established plants are drought tolerant, meaning natural rainfall is enough to keep them going.
+New plants need regular water to allow the root system to grow and expand.
+Established plants are drought tolerant, and natural rainfall is typically enough to keep them going.

 beyond-midnight-caryopteris-planted-with-wet-foliage.jpg